zaiisao/Documentation/en/Video/video_profile_web.md

 **Note:**

+- If you prefer video smoothness to sharpness, use `setVideoProfile` to set the video resolution and Agora self-adapts the video bitrate according to the network condition.
+If you prefer video sharpness to smoothness, use `setVideoEncoderConfiguration`, and set `min` in `bitrate` as 0.4 - 0.5 times the bitrate value in the video profile table.
 - The `setVideoProfile` method is usually called before `Stream.init`.
 From v2.7, you can also call this method after `Stream.init` to change the video encoding profile.
 - The `setVideoEncoderConfiguration` method can be called before or after `Stream.init`, but has the following known limitations: